-Montenegro: SPP Briska Gora construction8.
-June 2020. / SEE Energy News
+Montenegro: SPP Briska Gora construction, SEE Energy News

 The construction of the first large-scale solar power plant in the country, solar power plant Briska Gora near Ulcinj, will start by the end of the year, said Montenegrin Minister of Economy Dragica Sekulic.
 She said that preparatory works on the construction of access roads and energy infrastructure, including the substation and transmission lines, could start by the end of 2020, adding that the project will not be affected by the coronavirus pandemic.